Skip to main content

 Methadone addiction occurs when you develop a dependency on methadone, a medication often used to treat opioid addiction.
 This addiction can lead to both physical and psychological reliance, where you experience cravings and withdrawal symptoms when not using the drug.

-Methadone addiction signs and symptoms include drowsiness, confusion, mood swings, and neglecting responsibilities.
 Over time, tolerance builds, leading to higher doses to acquire the same effects, raising the risk of overdose.
-Overcoming methadone addiction often requires a comprehensive treatment plan, including medical detox, therapy, and ongoing support to handle the physical and mental components of addiction.
+Overcoming methadone addiction often requires a comprehensive treatment plan, including medical detoxification, therapy, and ongoing support to handle the physical and mental components of addiction.
 Seeking help is vital for a successful recovery.

 Is Methadone an Opioid?